openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string of the big-endian encoded ECDSA value `S`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string of the Dilithium signature value, whose length depends on the algorithm ID as specified in {{tab-dilithium-artifacts}}.
+ - A fixed-length octet string of the ML-DSA signature value, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

 ### Key Material Packets

-The composite Dilithium + ECC schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA + ECC schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].

-The algorithm-specific public key for Dilithium + EdDSA keys is this series of
+The algorithm-specific public key for ML-DSA + EdDSA keys is this series of
 values:

  - A fixed-length octet string representing the EdDSA public key, whose length depends on the algorithm ID as specified in {{tab-eddsa-artifacts}}.

- - A fixed-length octet string containing the Dilithium public key, whose length depends on the algorithm ID as specified in
+ - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.
-   {{tab-dilithium-artifacts}}.

-The algorithm-specific private key for Dilithium + EdDSA keys is this series of
+The algorithm-specific private key for ML-DSA + EdDSA keys is this series of
 values:

  - A fixed-length octet string representing the EdDSA secret key, whose length depends on the algorithm ID as specified in {{tab-eddsa-artifacts}}.

- - A fixed-length octet string containing the Dilithium secret key, whose length depends on the algorithm ID as specified in
+ - A fixed-length octet string containing the ML-DSA secret key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.
-   {{tab-dilithium-artifacts}}.

-The algorithm-specific public key for Dilithium + ECDSA keys is this series of values:
+The algorithm-specific public key for ML-DSA + ECDSA keys is this series of
+values:

  - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}} and with length specified in
    {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string containing the Dilithium public key, whose length depends on the algorithm ID as specified in
+ - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.
-   {{tab-dilithium-artifacts}}.

-The algorithm-specific private key for Dilithium + ECDSA keys is this series of
+The algorithm-specific private key for ML-DSA + ECDSA keys is this series of
 values:

  - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string containing the Dilithium secret key, whose length depends on the algorithm ID as specified in
+ - A fixed-length octet string containing the ML-DSA secret key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.
-   {{tab-dilithium-artifacts}}.

 # SPHINCS+